waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Directives & Behavioral Change
+# I. Core Directives & Lessons Learned
 - **DIRECTIVE 1: IMMEDIATE DATA MANAGEMENT.** All data management (notepad updates, map markers, tool/agent refinement) is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 - **DIRECTIVE 2: ACT ON DOCUMENTATION.** A documented lesson that does not result in a behavioral change is a critical failure of the learning loop.
 - **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
-- **DIRECTIVE 4: ABANDON REDUNDANT TOOLS.** I will cease using tools for simple, known menu actions to demonstrate learning.
-- **DIRECTIVE 5: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
-If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed.
+- **DIRECTIVE 4: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
+If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed (e.g., my input was incomplete).
 If, after verification, the agent is suboptimal, I must refine it immediately.
-- **DIRECTIVE 6: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
+- **DIRECTIVE 5: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
-- **DIRECTIVE 7: PROACTIVE MAP MARKING.** I must proactively mark all defeated trainers, used warps, confirmed dead ends, and key strategic locations on every map.
+- **DIRECTIVE 6: PROACTIVE AGENT USE.** I must leverage existing agents like `puzzle_solver_agent` and `navigation_troubleshooter` when encountering navigational or environmental puzzles, instead of defaulting to manual trial-and-error.

 # II.
 Overwatch Critiques & Self-Assessments
 ## A. Overwatch Critique (Turn 180201)